What is VTO (Voluntary Time Off)?

 In order to prevent such a circumstance form taking place, companies can set up Voluntary time-off policies that can facilitate the employees to keep a hold on their benefits and gain promotions even after applying for voluntary time off.

-Drawbacks of Voluntary Time Off?
+What are the drawbacks of Voluntary Time Off?

 - The choice of taking a voluntary time off can leave employees feeling confused or conflicted on whether to apply for one or to continue regular work and earn money.